-(1) We exclude our proportionate share of the depreciation and amortization expense (including write-downs related to cancelled projects and impairments) of unconsolidated entities when reviewing Adjusted EBITDA, similar to our consolidated assets.

-(2) For a more detailed discussion of these selected items impacting comparability, see the footnotes to the Segment Adjusted EBITDA Reconciliation table in Note 10 to our Condensed Consolidated Financial Statements.

-- (3) The Preferred Distribution Rate Reset Option of our Series A preferred units was accounted for as an embedded derivative and recorded at fair value in our Condensed Consolidated Financial Statements.
+- Indicates that variance as a percentage is not meaningful. - (1) Represents "Interest expense, net" as reported on our Condensed Consolidated Statements of Operations, net of interest income associated with promissory notes between and amongst PAA and related entities. - We exclude our proportionate share of the depreciation and amortization expense (including write-downs related to cancelled projects and impairments) of unconsolidated entities when reviewing Adjusted EBITDA, similar to our consolidated assets. - For a more detailed discussion of these selected items impacting comparability, see the footnotes to the Segment Adjusted EBITDA Reconciliation table in Note 10 to our Condensed Consolidated Financial Statements. - The Preferred Distribution Rate Reset Option of our Series A preferred units was accounted for as an embedded derivative and recorded at fair value in our Condensed Consolidated Financial Statements.
 The associated gains and losses are not integral to our results and were thus classified as a selected item impacting comparability.
-See Note 7 to our Condensed Consolidated Financial Statements for additional information regarding the Preferred Distribution Rate Reset Option. - (4) During the periods presented, there were fluctuations in the value of CAD to USD, resulting in the realization of foreign exchange gains and losses on the settlement of foreign currency transactions as well as the revaluation of monetary assets and liabilities denominated in a foreign currency.
-The associated gains and losses are not integral to our results and were thus classified as a selected item impacting comparability. - (5) Other income/(expense), net on our Condensed Consolidated Statements of Operations, adjusted for selected items impacting comparability ("Adjusted other income/(expense), net") is included in Adjusted EBITDA and excluded from Segment Adjusted EBITDA. - (6) Reflects amounts attributable to noncontrolling interests in the Permian JV, Cactus II and Red River. - (7) See the table above for a reconciliation from Net Income to Adjusted EBITDA. - (8) Excludes certain non-cash items impacting interest expense such as amortization of debt issuance costs and terminated interest rate swaps. - (9) Maintenance capital expenditures are defined as capital expenditures for the replacement and/or refurbishment of partially or fully depreciated assets in order to maintain the operating and/or earnings capacity of our existing assets. - (10) Investment capital expenditures attributable to noncontrolling interests that reduce Implied DCF available to PAA common unitholders. - (11) Comprised of cash distributions received from unconsolidated entities less equity earnings in unconsolidated entities (adjusted for our proportionate share of depreciation and amortization, including write-downs related to cancelled projects, and selected items impacting comparability of unconsolidated entities). - (12) Cash distributions paid during the period presented. - (13) Excess DCF is retained to establish reserves for debt repayment, future distributions, common equity repurchases, capital expenditures and other partnership purposes.
+See Note 7 to our Condensed Consolidated Financial Statements for additional information regarding the Preferred Distribution Rate Reset Option. - During the periods presented, there were fluctuations in the value of CAD to USD, resulting in the realization of foreign exchange gains and losses on the settlement of foreign currency transactions as well as the revaluation of monetary assets and liabilities denominated in a foreign currency.
+The associated gains and losses are not integral to our results and were thus classified as a selected item impacting comparability. - "Other income, net" on our Condensed Consolidated Statements of Operations, excluding interest income on promissory notes between and amongst PAA and related entities, adjusted for selected items impacting comparability ("Adjusted other income, net") is included in Adjusted EBITDA and excluded from Segment Adjusted EBITDA. - Reflects amounts attributable to noncontrolling interests in the Permian JV, Cactus II and Red River. - (8) See the table above for a reconciliation from Net Income to Adjusted EBITDA. - (9) Excludes certain non-cash items impacting interest expense such as amortization of debt issuance costs and terminated interest rate swaps, as well as interest income on promissory notes between and amongst PAA and related entities. - Maintenance capital expenditures are defined as capital expenditures for the replacement and/or refurbishment of partially or fully depreciated assets in order to maintain the operating and/or earnings capacity of our existing assets. - (11) Investment capital expenditures attributable to noncontrolling interests that reduce Implied DCF available to PAA common unitholders. - Comprised of cash distributions received from unconsolidated entities less equity earnings in unconsolidated entities (adjusted for our proportionate share of depreciation and amortization, including write-downs related to cancelled projects, and selected items impacting comparability of unconsolidated entities). - (13) Cash distributions paid during the period presented. - Excess DCF is retained to establish reserves for debt repayment, future distributions, common equity repurchases, capital expenditures and other partnership purposes.